NET WORTH: Unknown

 BACKGROUND: Jerrold Senser graduated with a B.A. from the University of Michigan and an MBA from the University of Chicago.
 He began his career at Data Resources, spent seven years at Stein Roe & Farnham, and in 1986 joined Institutional Capital, a Chicago-based global value investment manager.
-He currently serves as co-CIO and chairman.

 JEWISH CAUSES: The Sensers' largest sums of late via their foundation have been directed towards Jewish organizations.
 Grantees have included American Israel Education Foundation, Friends of ELNET, and Am Yisrael, a congregation in Northfield, Illinois.
 The family has more modestly supported places like American Friends of Hebrew University, American Jewish Committee, Hillel, and US Holocaust Museum.
 Senser's wife Naomi studied at the Spertus Institute of Jewish Studies, and the couple's son served as an overseas volunteer for Magen David Adom, Israel's national organization for blood, ambulance, and emergency services.

 HEALTH AND HUMAN SERVICES: Grantees have included AIDS Foundation of Chicago, Greater Chicago Food Depository, American Red Cross, American Tinnitus Association, and A Safe Place, which provides shelters and services.
 By the way, Naomi Senser has an M.D.